cusyio/Python4DataScience/docs/productive/git/workflows/monorepos.rst

 Monorepos and large repositories
 ================================

+In a large project, single components of a software may be kept in separate repositories.
-Git is a very flexible version control system.
-Especially ``branch`` and ``merge`` are powerful tools in distributed development environments.
-However, sometimes this also creates unnecessary complexity.
-In these cases, it can make sense to work with a monolithic repository or monorepo.
+However, sometimes this creates unnecessary complexity, for instance which versions of the components work together.
+In these cases, it can make sense to keep all parts of a project in a monolithic repository or *monorepo*.

 Definition
 ----------

 * The repository contains more than one logical project (for example an iOS client and a web application).
+* The logical projects can be built, tested and deployed independently.
 * These projects are usually only loosely connected or can be connected in other ways, for example via dependency management tools.
 * The repository contains many commits, branches and/or tags.
 Or it contains